-- Give current residents a 24-Hour Notice of Entry.
+Give current residents a 24-Hour Notice of Entry.
 With proper notice, rental owners can legally enter a property.
-Let the current renters know the day and time of the showing, and encourage them not to be in the home.
+If you plan to show the property while it's occupied, let the current renters know the day and time of the showing and encourage them not to be in the home.

 While your current renters aren't required to leave, it's often best for everyone if they can take a walk or grab a coffee while you show the rental property.
-Giving potential renters the opportunity to see your Charleston rental without the influence (or watchful eye) of your current residents can be a better experience for the new renters you want to win over.
+However, this can be incredibly inconvenient and frustrating to residents who simply want to finish their lease term in peace.

 Other Things to Consider

 Keep in mind, showing a rental property while a resident still lives there means you must work around their furniture, belongings, pets, and the condition of the property.
 It can be in poor taste to ask residents to make adjustments to the property or change their lifestyle so you can focus on the next tenants moving into the home.

 However, if you're worried that you won't have time to conduct a thorough make-ready process to impress a new resident if you wait until current renters move out, you can do a few things to minimize the work needed for the property at the end of an active lease.

 Keep Up With Routine Maintenance and Repairs

 While your renters have responsibilities to help keep your property in good condition, ultimately, the state of your rental depends on your commitment to routine maintenance and prompt repairs throughout a lease term.
 A Charleston property management company helps investors with a proactive maintenance plan to keep rentals in excellent condition.